saurabytes/MonarchMoneyTrendReport/README.md

 * **Reports / Trends** - Summarize your history and compare it to last month, same month last year or same quarter last year.
 Drill down to the monthly and year-to-date totals for your groups & categories, sort & export your summarized data.

 * **Reports / Accounts** - Summarize all your Account balances on one screen with sorting and exporting.
-Compare to different time periods (Month, 3 months, 6 months, etc.)
+Compare to different time periods (Yesterday, This week, This month, 3 months, 6 months, etc.)

 * Breadcrumbs on **Reports / Income & Spending** allows staying on Reports page instead of going to Transactions connecting _All Categories > Groups > Categories_